How to Send us your Notice of Prohibition

 3. Include your contact information in your submission to us

 If we can’t contact you, we can’t help you.
+Ideally, please include a phone number AND an email address we can use to contact you.
 If you’re sending by text, make sure the phone you’re texting from is a number you have access to.
 We’ll be contacting you through the number you submitted information from.
-If you’re using email, please include your full name and telephone number so our lawyers can get in touch.
+If you’re using email, please include your full name and telephone number so our lawyers can get in touch as soon as possible.

 4. Hit SEND.
 The information will be forwarded to one of our lawyers as soon as we receive it